BleuStark/libft-aelmezz/README.md

 # libft-aelmezz

-Libft is C libaray of some usual and high standard functions.
+My own C library containing Load of recoded functions.
+I use it almost in all my c projects!